JaylyDev/interpreter/README.md

 ## Contributions
 You are welcome to contribute to this project!

-For modules / packages files, please save and edit them in `src/behavior_pack/scripts` directory

 The latest subpack version of the add-on is `v1.19.2`.
 Please make any core changes in `src/behavior_pack/subpacks/modal_form/v1.19.21.0/scripts` directory.

 ## Questions, Bugs and Feedbacks